 Electropolishing Definition is…

 an electrolytic/ electrochemical process which dissolves the electrically active asperities to leave an ultra smooth surface for such reasons as cleanliness, deburring, polishing and to prevent materials from sticking.
-Electropolishing is an electrochemical process by which surface material is removed by anodic dissolution using electrical current passing through electrolytic solution.
-More described here: what is electropolishing?
+Through the electropolishing process, surface material is removed by anodic dissolution using electrical current passing through electrolytic solution.

 So Whats the Difference between Electropolishing and Passivation?

 As a non-electrolytic process, passivation uses solutions like citric and nitric acids instead of an electrical current used in electropolishing to create a inert oxide layer / film and remove free iron and foreign matter from metal surfaces.

 Electropolishing, a non-mechanical interactive process, can be used on objects with complex geometries.
 The electropolishing process uses a combination of electrolytic chemicals and an electrical current to carefully eliminate imperfections and contaminants of metal part surfaces.
 This particular process is an alternative to abrasive fine polishing.
 Electropolishing can be used to polish, deburr, and smooth metal components whereby doing so also causes material removal to occur including the free irons on the surface of the part.

 Electropolishing would be the more appropriate approach when aesthetics are necessary.
 A smoother, polished surface can result from electropolishing.
 Passivation, on the other hand, does not change or brighten the surface appearance and is not an effective method for removing surfaces that has been welded with oxide heat effect scale or heat treated.

 Why do some specifications require electropolishing AND passivation?